LuisReinoso/covid-19-community-tracker/README.md

   `functions/src/index.ts`

-- By default is check 10km around
+- By default it's checking 10km around
-- If more cases are founded so proximity is more
+- If more cases are found so proximity is more
   ```
   - 0 -> far
   - [1, 4] -> warning